Taburis/xlib/docs/Notes/Statistics/Statistical-Inference.md

 $$
 where $z_\alpha$ is the point that $F(Z=z)=1-\alpha$ where $F(z)$ is the CDF of $N(0,1)$.

 For the case the $N$ is not large comparing to $n$, and the outcomes are two mutual exclusive results, say 0 or 1, we can estimate the MOE in more detials.
-Suppose sampling is performed with replacement (boostrap), the distribution of $X$ follows the binomial distribution.
+Suppose sampling is performed with replacement (bootstrap), the distribution of $X$ follows the binomial distribution.
 Then we have $\sigma^2=p(1-p)$ is the variance of the binomial distribution, and the binomial distribution can be approximated by normal distribution so that we have
 $$
 \text{MOE}_\alpha=z_\alpha\times \sqrt{\frac{\sigma^2}{n}}\approx z_\alpha\times \sqrt{\frac{p(1-p)}{n}},
 $$